 If you have not done so already, please be sure to like Facebook which is updated every time there is an awesome new article, news byte, or link to a free survival, prepping or homesteading book on Amazon.
 You can also follow Backdoor Survival on Twitter, Pinterest, and Google+ and purchase my book, The Prepper’s Guide to Food Storage from Amazon.

 Spotlight: I believe one of the better bargains out there is the Tote-able Toilet from Emergency Essentials.
-I have priced purchasing the bucket and toilet seat lid separately and found that it was more economical to pick up this kit (currently on sale for $14.95).
+I have priced purchasing the bucket and toilet seat lid separately and found that it was more economical to pick up this kit.
 I have filled my portable potty with my sanitation supplies and even then there is room to spare.

 Bargain Bin: Today I feature an assortment of products that can be used to put together what I like to call, a potty bucket.

 Kirkland Signature Drawstring Trash Bags: I readily admit that I am a big believer in the Costco Kirkland brand.
 Since it is an all-day trip to go to Costco, sometimes I do the easy thing and order from Amazon.